Petrol & Diesel Prices Increased Again in Pakistan – Latest Fuel Rates

 - Latest News

-Petrol and diesel prices have increased sharply across Pakistan from 11 May 2026 after the government announced new fuel rates.
-The latest price hike is likely to affect transport fares, goods delivery, inflation, and everyday living costs nationwide.
+Petrol and diesel prices have decreased across Pakistan from 1 June 2026 after the government announced new fuel rates.
+The latest revision is expected to provide slight relief in transport fares, goods delivery costs, and overall inflation pressure nationwide.

-According to the latest update, the new petrol price in Pakistan has increased from Rs.
-399.86 to Rs.
-414.78 per litre, showing a sharp rise of Rs.
-14.92 per litre.
+According to the latest update, the new petrol price in Pakistan has decreased from Rs.
+414.78 to Rs.
+381.78 per litre, showing a reduction of Rs.
+33 per litre.

 Here are the latest fuel prices in Pakistan: